 TIP: Always throw used clothing in the drying for at least an hour before wearing them.
 This will kill any critters that are along for the ride!

 If you have small children, look for bulk sales on platforms like Facebook Marketplace.
 Sellers will often bundle items according to age.

 TIP: Ask questions of the seller regarding the condition, styles, and brands.
 When meeting up with a seller in-person, exercise caution by meeting in a public place.

 Brands like Patagonia, REI, and Levi’s have their own resell subsections in support of their sustainability missions.
 While the Patagonia Worn Wear program isn’t necessarily secondhand clothing, Patagonia uses material from traded-in Patagonia clothing to make upcycled pieces.
 For a more classic secondhand store setup, check out REI Good & Used or Levi’s Secondhand for broken in pieces.

-H&M also just partnered with ThredUp to introduce H&M “Pre-Loved,” where customers can buy secondhand H&M items from ThredUp in categories like kids, women’s, denim, and athletic wear.
+Brands like American Eagle, H&M, and Gap have partnered with ThredUp to introduce pre-loved collections where customers can buy secondhand items from ThredUp in categories like kids, women’s, denim, and athletic wear.
 New items from past collabs will also be available.

 1. Buy used on Amazon, Best Buy, Target & Walmart